Tooth Extractions at Cunning Dental Group, CA:

 Restoring smiles with a gentle touch

-With dental emergencies, optimum patient comfort is our primal concern.
+With dental emergencies, optimum patient comfort is our primary concern.
 If you have fear of the dentist anxiety, our dentists are licensed to practice sedation dentistry in California.
 We guarantee that you and your teeth are in expert hands.

-Did you know
+Did you know?

 Cunning Dental Group offers IV Sedation for patients that want sleep dentistry.

-An extraction is the careful removal of a tooth from its socket or dental alveolus.
-Here at Cunning Dental Group, we will examine your teeth, gums, and mouth thoroughly before extracting a tooth.
-Although preserving your natural tooth is always the very best option, if it cannot be avoided, our promise is to make the extraction procedure as painless as possible.
+An extraction is the careful removal of a tooth from its socket or dental alveolus.Here at Cunning Dental Group, we will thoroughly examine your teeth, gums, and mouth before extracting a tooth.
+Although preserving your natural tooth is always the best option, if it cannot be avoided, our promise is to make the extraction procedure as painless as possible.

 Simple Dental Extractions